woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 - Fix missing translations in the inspector (editor mode). ([6737](https://github.com/woocommerce/woocommerce-blocks/pull/6737))
 - Fix: Navigate through Mini Cart contents with keyboard. ([6731](https://github.com/woocommerce/woocommerce-blocks/pull/6731))
 - Fix: Ensure add to cart notices are displayed on pages containing the Mini Cart block. ([6728](https://github.com/woocommerce/woocommerce-blocks/pull/6728))
-- Fix Cart an d Checkout blocks compatiblity issue with wordpress.com in which blocks wouldn't load in the editor. ([6718](https://github.com/woocommerce/woocommerce-blocks/pull/6718))
+- Fix Cart an d Checkout blocks compatibility issue with wordpress.com in which blocks wouldn't load in the editor. ([6718](https://github.com/woocommerce/woocommerce-blocks/pull/6718))
 - Fixes an issue where search lists would not preserve the case of the original item. ([6551](https://github.com/woocommerce/woocommerce-blocks/pull/6551))

 = 8.1.0 - 2022-07-18 =